ethereum/ethereum-org-website/src/content/developers/docs/layer-2-scaling/index.md

 ## Sidechains {#sidechains}

-A sidechain is a separate blockchain which runs in parallel to a main chain and operates independently.
+A sidechain is a separate blockchain which runs in parallel to mainnet and operates independently.
 It has its own consensus algorithm ([Proof of Authority](https://en.wikipedia.org/wiki/Proof_of_authority), [Delegated proof-of-stake](https://en.bitcoinwiki.org/wiki/DPoS), [Byzantine fault tolerance](https://decrypt.co/resources/byzantine-fault-tolerance-what-is-it-explained), and so on).
 It is connected to the main chain by a two-way bridge.

 | Pros                                             | Cons                                                                                           |
 | ------------------------------------------------ | ---------------------------------------------------------------------------------------------- |